-PsychBC To Join LifeStance Health Brand, Affirm Commitment To Clients
+PsychBC To Join Lifestance Health Brand, Affirm Commitment To Clients

-LOUISVILLE, Ky., Dec.
-16, 2020 /PRNewswire/ -- PsychBC, a respected behavioral health company in Kentucky, has announced a rebrand of its visual identity to unite with its parent company, LifeStance Health.
+CLEVELAND, Dec.
+16, 2020 /PRNewswire/ -- PsychBC, a respected behavioral health company in Ohio, has announced a rebrand of its visual identity to unite with its parent company, LifeStance Health.
 Since 2017, PsychBC has been part of the LifeStance Health family.
 Now, the division will unify with other LifeStance Health clinics across the country under the LifeStance Health name.

 PsychBC will officially change its name to LifeStance Health on March 1, 2021, though the transition will begin in early January.
 The rebrand solidifies the company's stance as an industry leader offering compassionate, convenient, and comprehensive mental health services.
 As the need for access to high-quality behavioral health services has grown over the years, PsychBC and LifeStance Health have risen to meet those needs.
 Now, they'll continue to do so under one name, improving access to quality care as they continue to grow across the country.